ipdb/website/OPERATIONS.md

 ### Governance

-#### Board Meetings
+#### Executive Meetings
-- The Board will meet at least every 90 days.
-Board meetings must be conducted in person or by tele- or videoconference.
+- The Executive will meet at least every 90 days.
+Executive meetings must be conducted in person or by tele- or videoconference.
-- A quorum of 4 Board members is required to call the meeting to order.
+- A quorum of half the Executive members is required.

-#### Votes by Board
+#### Votes by Executive
-- Votes by the Board must be conducted in person or by video conference.
+- Votes by the Executive must be conducted in person or by video conference.
-- Votes by the Board pass with a simple majority.
+- Votes by the Executive pass with a simple majority.

 #### Votes by Caretakers
 - Votes by the Caretakers must be conducted in person, by video conference, or through the IPDB voting system.
-- Votes taken by Caretakers will be binding on the Board if the vote passes with a 3/4 majority.
+- Votes taken by Caretakers will be binding on the Executive if the vote passes with a 3/4 majority.

 #### Changes to the Rules
-- Changes to the Rules must be approved by a majority of the Board and a majority of the Caretakers.
+- Changes to the Rules must be approved by a majority of the Executive and a majority of the Caretakers.